Criminal Law

 The criminal justice system in New South Wales is governed by the Crimes Act 1900 (NSW) and other relevant legislation.
 If you have been charged with a criminal offence in New South Wales, it is important to understand the legal process and your rights.

 We know how high the stakes are when facing criminal charges and will provide considered advice and expert representation.
-Our experienced principal will guide you through the complex justice system with the insight that there are always two sides to a story, and the belief that every client deserves a fair hearing.
+Our experienced principal and criminal defence lawyers will guide you through the complex justice system with the insight that there are always two sides to a story, and the belief that every client deserves a fair hearing.

 Traffic Offences